BIRDS OF CONEWAGO FALLS

 Black Tern ( Chlidonias niger).
 (United States Fish and Wildlife Service image by Tom Koerner)

-Forster’s Tern ( Sterna forsteri).
+Forster’s Tern ( Sterna forsteri) in breeding (alternate) plumage.
 (Vintage 35mm image)

 Black Skimmer ( Rynchops niger).
 (United States Fish and Wildlife Service image by Robert H. Burton)